codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 - **Problem:** Node process crashes during the installation or installation gets stuck on “Executing pipeline.“
-- **Solution:** Try to run the `codefresh unner init` command from a different terminal window or restart your machine and try again.
+- **Solution:** Try to run the `codefresh runner init` command from a different terminal window or restart your machine and try again.

 - **Problem:** Builds will not run.